ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 access to the repository.
 A pull request is therefore a one-time __write__ exception to the repository.
-In traditional `VCS`, for example, a tarball would be emailed, and the repository maintainer would manually save the tarball to the filesystem, extract the contents and add the changes to the repository, review it, make a diff, and decide whether to include the changes in the next commit of the repository to allow for a one-time contribution.
+In traditional `VCS`, for example, a tarball would be emailed, and the repository maintainer would manually save the tarball to the file-system, extract the contents and add the changes to the repository, review it, make a diff, and decide whether to include the changes in the next commit of the repository to allow for a one-time contribution.
 This was a labor-intensive, error-prone process.
-Git and <https://github.com> use the concept of a "pull request" and a "fork" to provide a semi-automated method for a one-time write contribution.
-This section is about how to make a pull request (and fork) on <https://github.com> specifically.
-As this is not a Git feature as such, the web interface of <https://github.com> must be used in conjunction with the command line.
+Git and _GitHub_ use the concept of a "pull request" and a "fork" to provide a semi-automated method for a one-time write contribution.
+This section is about how to make a pull request (and fork) on _GitHub_ specifically.
+As this is not a Git feature as such, the web interface of _GitHub_ must be used in conjunction with the command line.

 1. Log into <https://github.com>
 2. Go to the website projects repository, press the fork button
-3. Clone **your** fork of the repository
+3. Clone __your__ fork of the repository

 ```bash
 user@host:~$ git clone git@github.com:USER/REPOSITORY.git